 Patsy Marley - (10,525 feet)

 Patsy Marley is located near Mount Wolverine and Mount Millicent on Cottonwood Ridge.
 It sits just outside the boundary of Alta Ski Resort.
-The mountain is on the north east edge of the Wolverine Cirque.
+The mountain is on the northeast edge of the Wolverine Cirque.
 There are great views of Big and Little Cottonwood Canyons and Brighton Ski Resort and Twin Lakes Reservoir.
 Patsy Marley is commonly accessed by Grizzly Gulch.
-You will see evidence left from the mining era in this canyon.
+You will see the evidence left from the mining era in this canyon.
 The mountain can be seen spelled as Patsy or Patsey Marley.

 Mount Millicent - (10,452 feet)

 Mount Millicent is located on a side ridge on Cottonwood Ridge.
 It is on the east side of Mount Wolverine and Mount Tuscarora.
 It can be approached from Brighton near Twin Lakes Reservoir by climbing directly up the east ridge of the mountain.
 This mostly involves a lot of boulder hopping.
 Another approach is either from Twin Lakes Pass or Catherine Pass.
 This is part of the Brighton Ridge Run which usually involves climbing up Mount Wolverine and Mount Tuscarora and then descending down toward Mount Millicent.
 The summit consists of a large pile of boulders.